In 2008 I worked in a restaurant as a waiter.

-I was putting in between 60 and 70 hours a week in that place.
+I was putting in between 60 and 70 hours a week of work in that place.
 But at least the customers loved me, and their excellent tips expressed this.

-Long story short, the owner had a falling out with his bartender and manager at the time.
-He struggled to find anyone more reliable or more loved by customers than me as he looked around for a replacement.
+Long story short, the owner had a falling out with his manager at the time.
+As he looked around he struggled to find anyone more reliable or more loved by customers than me as he looked around for a replacement.
 So he was forced to ask me if I wanted a promotion.
 I was proud of that promotion.
 It was a big deal for me at the time.
-It was validation that even in that challenging environment, the food business is not easy; I had done a great job to make it to the top of the food chain.
+It was validation that even in that challenging environment, food business is not easy; I had done a great job to make it to the top of the food chain.
+(No pun intended)

-I had added so much value; I had worked so hard that the owner was in an impossible position.
+I had worked so hard that the owner was in an impossible position.
 If he did not promote me, he would've risked losing me.
-He saw all the value, customers told him all about the value, and he had no choice.
+He saw all the value with his own eyes, customers told him all about the value, and he had no choice.

 The owner of Enzos, Enzo DiRendi, was in a zugzwang.

-But I didn't just put Enzo in a zugzwang; I proceeded to put every boss I had after that in a zugzwang too.
+But I didn't just put Enzo in a zugzwang; I proceeded to apply the principle to other roles too.
 It is how I got to be one of the youngest senior directors of engineering in all of Walmart in just a few short years.
-The value that I added was so significant and undeniable that they had no choice but to put me in an advantageous position or risk losing me.
+The value that me and my teams added was so significant and undeniable that they had no choice but to put me and my teams in advantageous positions or risk losing us.